northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Arrests Stay on Your Record in North Dakota

-Note that, arrest records are usually maintained based on the custodian agency’s retention schedule.
-According to North Dakota’s General Records Retention Schedule, County Sheriff's Offices and Municipal Police Departments can maintain arrest records that led to a sentence for 10 years after the expiration of the sentence.
+The longevity of arrest records in North Dakota depends on the custodian agency's retention schedule.
+According to the state's General Records Retention Schedule, if an arrest results in a conviction, County Sheriff's Offices and Municipal Police Departments may keep the record for 10 years after the sentence expires.
 This also applies to juvenile arrest records.
-Meanwhile, arrest cards and books maintained by the North Dakota Game and Fish Department are maintained permanently.
+However, the North Dakota Game and Fish Department maintains arrest cards and books.

 Expunge an Arrest Record in North Dakota

 In North Dakota, an arrest record expungement process begins with determining if the record is eligible for expungement.
-This can be done by reviewing state laws or consulting with a licensed attorney.
-Currently, only certain types of arrest records are expugnable, such as records of unconstitutional arrests where the charges were dismissed or the conviction overturned.
+This may be done by reviewing state laws or consulting with a licensed attorney.
+Only certain types of arrest records are expungable, including records of unconstitutional arrests where the charges were dismissed or the conviction overturned.

-If an individual believes their arrest record is eligible for expungement, they can follow the steps outlined below to petition for expungement of their arrest record:
+If an arrest record is eligible for expungement, the following steps may be taken in the expungement of the information:

-• The petitioner should request and obtain a certified copy of their criminal history record from the North Dakota Bureau of Criminal Investigation (BCI).
+• Obtain a certified copy of their criminal history record from the North Dakota Bureau of Criminal Investigation (BCI).

 • Draft a record expungement petition.
-The petition should contain proof of the petitioner’s arrest record eligibility for expungement and other relevant information.
+The petition should contain proof of the arrest record eligibility for expungement, and other relevant information

-• File the petition and a copy of their criminal history record with the District Court in the jurisdiction where the arrest occurred.
+• File the petition and a copy of the criminal history record with the District Court in the jurisdiction where the arrest occurred.

-Afterward, a hearing may be scheduled, and the District Court’s presiding judge will review the petition to decide whether to grant the expungement.
-If the judge approves the petition, a court order expunging the arrest record will be issued and sent to relevant agencies, such as the BCI and the local enforcement agency where the record originated.
-It is worth noting that the North Dakota Judiciary provides a helpful resource containing information about the expungement of records.
+After the petition, the court may schedule a hearing, and the District Court's presiding judge will review the petition to decide whether to grant the expungement or not.
+If the judge approves the petition, a court order expunging the arrest record will be issued and sent to relevant agencies, such as the BCI and the arresting local enforcement agency.
+The North Dakota Judiciary provides a helpful resource containing information about the expungement of records.

-It's also important to remember that expunging a record does not completely delete it; rather, it just restricts public access to the record.
-As a result, certain government agencies and their personnel may still have access to the record.
+The public should note that expunging a North Dakota record does not completely delete it; rather, it just restricts public access to the record.
+As a result, these documents may remain accessible to certain government agencies and their personnel.

 How Do I Find Recent Arrests in North Dakota?

-Interested persons can find information about recent arrests in North Dakota by querying local law enforcement agencies such as municipal police departments and county sheriff’s offices.
-Inquirers can contact or visit these agencies' physical addresses to inquire about recent arrests, as these agencies normally do not provide online resources with this information.
-In-person visits typically do not require a scheduled appointment and should be made during regular business hours (between 8:00 a.m. and 5:00 p.m.)
+Individuals seeking access to information about recent arrests in North Dakota should reach out to municipal police departments, county sheriff's offices, and other local law enforcement agencies.
+Inquirers may contact or visit these agencies' physical addresses to inquire about recent arrests, as these agencies normally do not provide online resources for accessing this information.
+In-person visits typically do not require a scheduled appointment and should be during regular business hours (between 8:00 a.m. and 5:00 p.m.).

 Are North Dakota Arrest Records Free?